callmecavs/bricks.js/README.md

 ### container

-A node, or CSS selector, that matches the grid wrapper.
+A node, or CSS selector, that represents the grid wrapper.

 ```es6
 // passing a node